-- 1. Premises and subject of the paper - 2.
-Towards a list of indicators for the 'optimal city' - 2.1 Indicators of city effect - 2.2 Indicators of city overloading - 3.
-Issues in the optimality evaluation - 3.1 From the city effect point of view - 3.2 From the overload effect point of view - 4.
-The debate on optimal centrality - 5.
-Towards a 'core list' of city effect and overload indicators - 6.
-Towards a list of optimal centrality indicators - 7.
-Towards a definition of strategy for appropriate spatial urban organisation - 8.
-The appropriate 'ambit' for measuring the urban quality of life - 9.
-The objectives of the Urban Audit projects - 10.
-Misleading risks in the wrong delimitation of area - 11.
-A reference framework for the strategic spatial organisation of the cities system
+- 1. The concerns of urban and regional policy - 2.
+Toward a system of indicators based on the concept of the 'optimal centrality' - 2.1 Indicators of city effect - 2.2 Indicators of city overloading - 2.3 Issues in the optimality evaluation - 2.4 The debate on optimal centrality - 2.5 Towards a 'core list' of city effect and overload indicators - 2.6 Towards a list of optimal centrality indicators - 3 Towards a definition of strategy for an appropriate spatial urban reorganization - 4 The appropriate 'ambit' and the misleading risks in the measuring the urban quality of life - 4.1 The appropriate 'ambit' question - 4.2 Misleading risks in the wrong delimitation of areas - 5.
+A reference framework for the strategic spatial organization of the "urban systems"